ikekou/orca-touchdesigner-pilot-tox/README.md

 # orca-touchdesigner-pilot-tox

-A tox that links ORCA, TouchDesigner and Pilot.
+I wanted to operate TouchDesigner and Pilot from ORCA.
-Receives UDP from Orca and parses it into CHOPs.
-And proxy to Pilot.
+This is a tox that links ORCA, TouchDesigner and Pilot.

-## Dependencies
+It receives UDP from Orca and parses it into CHOPs, and proxy to Pilot.

 hundredrabbits/Orca: Esoteric Programming Language
 https://github.com/hundredrabbits/Orca